-For more information, see "How to Configure the Correlating Output Adapter" in the Oracle Complex Event Processing Developer's Guide for Eclipse.
+For more information, see "How to Configure the Correlating Output Adapter" in the Oracle Fusion Middleware Developer's Guide for Oracle Complex Event Processing for Eclipse.

 4.2.1.13 Event Bean Properties

 Figure 4-16 shows the General tab for an event bean stage.